UAW president to take leave of absence amid corruption probe

 “The UAW is fighting tooth and nail to ensure our members have a brighter future," Jones said in a statement.
 "I do not want anything to distract from the mission.
 I want to do what’s best for the members of this great union."

 The labor group has been plagued by allegations of embezzlement amid high-stakes negotiations with General Motors and Ford.
+In August, agents from the FBI, IRS and Labor Department raided Jones' home, gathering evidence in their probe.